jbierowiec/CISC_5325/Databases_Project_2/README.md

-# Project 1 - Data Analysis
+# Project 1 - Data Analysis & Concurrency Control

 This project builds upon previous data analysis tasks using Python in a Jupyter Notebook environment.
 It involves data manipulation, cleaning, and visualization techniques to a `classic models` dataset.